Exponential periods and o-minimality: O-minimal structures

-The following \namecref{definable_iff} serves two purposes: it makes the relation of the previous definitions with logic apparent, and it is a useful result for showing that certain sets are definable.
+The following proposition serves two purposes: it makes the relation of the previous definitions with logic apparent, and it is a useful result for showing that certain sets are definable.